kayak/fireant/docs/1_setup.rst

 required in order to execute queries.
 Currently, only Vertica is supported via ``vertica_python``, however future plans include support for various other databases such as MySQL and Oracle.

-To configure a database, instantiate a subclass of |ClassDatabase| and set it in ``hostage.settings``.
+To configure a database, instantiate a subclass of |ClassDatabase| and set it in ``fireant.settings``.
 This must be only set once.
 At the present, only one database connection is supported.

 Vertica